piglovesyou/node-hole/README.md

 $ npm install hole
 ```

-Then utilize it like below:
+then utilize it like below:

 ```javascript
 // Let's say we want to save all post details into a local search index.